ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+In this exercise, we will create the names and colors we will use to plot the correlation matrix of whisky flavors.
+Later, we will also use these colors to plot each distillery geographically.

 *** =instructions
-- Let's create the names and colors we will use to plot the correlation matrix of whisky flavors.
-Later, we will also use these colors to plot each distillery geographically.
-Create a dictionary `region_colors` with regions as keys and `cluster_colors` as values.
+- Create a dictionary `region_colors` with regions as keys and `cluster_colors` as values.
 - Print `region_colors`.

 *** =hint